Last updated: June 8, 2025

 Distinctive Elegance: Breed Characteristics and Conformation

-Key physical features include a long, flowing mane and tail—often reaching the ground—and heavy feathering over the lower legs.
-While Friesians are famous for their luxurious hair, they are not the only horses with feathered feet; several breeds share this characteristic, often requiring specialized grooming to maintain skin health.
+Today’s Friesians are predominantly solid black.
+Their striking appearance is often enhanced by their long, flowing mane and tail—often reaching the ground—and heavy feathering over the lower legs.
+While Friesians are famous for their luxurious hair, they are not the only horses with feathered feet; several breeds share this characteristic, often requiring diligent grooming to maintain skin health.

-Movement is another iconic hallmark.
-Friesians are renowned for their light-footed, elevated gaits, characterized by significant joint flexion and powerful drive from the hindquarters.
+Friesians are renowned for elevated, light-footed gaits with strong joint flexion and powerful drive from the hindquarters.
 These natural qualities contribute to their flair in disciplines such as dressage and driving.
-Curious about how their natural movements compare to other horses?
-Here’s a helpful guide on how horses move at different gaits.
+Curious how they compare at different gaits?
+See our horse movement guide.

 Characteristic | Description |